-The Company will continue to focus on its North American growth strategy by expanding its market presence in the oil and gas drilling fluids, wholesale distribution markets and steel pipe manufacturing opportunities.
-The fluids division will concentrate on providing superior customer service with the right product mix in strategic locations to meet the changing needs of our customers, while managing its inventory levels.
+Bri-Chem will continue to focus on its North American growth strategy by expanding its market presence in the oil and gas drilling fluids wholesale distribution markets and steel pipe manufacturing opportunities.
 The Company will explore opportunities that will enable the division to become more basic in drilling fluids by seeking to become more directly involved in the manufacturing and blending of drilling fluid products.
-In addition, the Company is penetrating into other drilling fluid and blending segments, such as stimulation and completion fluids, which adds support to Bri-Chem's focus on becoming the leading fully integrated drilling fluid supplier in North America.
+The Company is continuing to evaluate other drilling fluid and blending segments, such as stimulation and completion fluids, which adds support to Bri-Chem's focus on becoming the leading fully integrated drilling fluid supplier in North America.

 In the USA, Bri-Chem will continue to aggressively pursue expanding its footprint and strive to become the leading national independent wholesale distributor of drilling fluids for the unconventional resource plays located throughout the USA.
+The recent acquisition of Sun Coast Materials, LLC, a California based packager and specialty cement blender to oil well contractors operating in southern and central California, is expected to further expand Bri-Chem's product offerings into the USA market and provide a solid growth platform to offer cementing products and blending services throughout the USA.

 The steel distribution business will manage inventory prudently to ensure the division has the right quantity and specifications of steel pipe products to meet the growing needs of its customers.
-In the short term, the steel pipe manufacturing division will focus on efficiencies within its current production process.
-Over the medium term, the division will solidify a production plan that will meet the demand of our customers.
-In addition, the steel pipe manufacturing division will examine new strategic partnerships for possible new micro-mill locations and technologies.
+In the short term, the steel pipe manufacturing division will focus on efficiencies within its current production process, which includes evaluating cost structures that lower the overall cost of production.
+Over the medium term, the division will solidify a production and sales plan that will meet the demand of our customers.
+In addition, the steel pipe manufacturing division has been working with pipeline and resource production companies to achieve approved manufacturer status that will increase our customer base to oil sands and pipeline projects.